Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 How can I prevent the spread of HCV?

 No vaccine is available to prevent hepatitis C. The following can help prevent HCV from spreading to others:

 - Wash your hands often.
 Use soap and water.
 Wash your hands several times each day.
 Wash after you use the bathroom, change a child's diaper, and before you prepare or eat food.
 Wash for at least 20 seconds.
 Rinse with warm, running water for several seconds.
 Then dry your hands with a clean towel or paper towel.
 Use hand sanitizer that contains alcohol if soap and water are not available.
 Do not touch your eyes, nose, or mouth without washing your hands first.

 - Cover any open cuts or scratches.
 If blood from your wound gets on a surface, clean the surface with bleach right away.
 Put on gloves before you clean.
 Throw away any items with blood or body fluids on them, as directed by your healthcare provider.

 - Do not share personal items.
 These items include toothbrushes, nail clippers, and razors.
 Do not share needles.

 - Tell household members and sex partners that you have HCV.
 They should be tested for HCV.
-Do not have sex, including oral and anal sex, until your healthcare provider tells you it is okay.
+Do not have sex, including oral and anal sex, until your provider tells you it is okay.
 If you have sex, make sure the male partner wears a latex condom.